MakSim345/cpp/reference_vs_value_edu/_ReadME.txt

 26-DEC-2014

-This is a folder for test refernces by value and by reference
+This is a project for test pass by value and by reference